-Unemployment Compensation - Taxable: The entity is assigned a rate and pays quarterly based on wages paid to employees.
+Unemployment compensation - taxable: The entity is assigned a rate and pays quarterly based on wages paid to employees.
 Rates are reassessed annually by the Employment Security Department.

-Unemployment Compensation - Reimbursable: The Reimbursable status is considered self-insurance and the most risky.
+Unemployment compensation - reimbursable: The Reimbursable status is considered self-insurance.
 Entities must be approved for this status by the Employment Security Department.
 Entities report quarterly wages to the Employment Security Department, but only pay when an unemployment claim is filed.

-Worker's Compensation - Reimbursable: The Reimbursable status is considered self-insurance and the most risky.
+Workers' compensation - reimbursable: The Reimbursable status is considered self-insurance.
 Entities only pay when a worker's compensation claim is filed.